jsadams22/roman-numerals-converter/README.md

 #### Configuration

-OTEL configuration is more deeply explained [in their documentation](https://opentelemetry.io/docs/languages/sdk-configuration/otlp-exporter/), but here is a brief overview of interesting env vars that are used to configure the backend for this project.
+OTEL configuration is more deeply explained [in their documentation](https://opentelemetry.io/docs/languages/sdk-configuration/otlp-exporter/), but here is a brief overview of interesting environment variables that are used to configure the backend for this project.

 | Env var                             | Default                            | Description                                                                                         |
 |-------------------------------------|------------------------------------|-----------------------------------------------------------------------------------------------------|